RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 difference in measured fluorescence between the pre-shock images and those at the end of the shock set the scale of a 500 mM NaCl down shock.
 The rate was calculated by fitting a line to the middle region of this trace.
-Further details regarding this procedure can be found in Bialecka-Fornal, Lee, and Phillips, 2015 [@bialecka-fornal2015].
+Further details regarding this procedure can be found in Bialecka-Fornal et al. 2015 [@bialecka-fornal2015].

 ### Image Processing